 There may be a stochastic dependency between forage and grain production.
 If there is a correlation between forage yield per ha and grain yield per ha, this should be reflected in the joint probabilities.
-In our de-trended2 historical panel data of organic farms (from the Norwegian Farm Accountancy Survey for the years 1993-2002) we found a significant within farm correlation between forage yield and grain yield of 0.10, implying a weak positive correlation.
+In our de-trended1 historical panel data of organic farms (from the Norwegian Farm Accountancy Survey for the years 1993-2002) we found a significant within farm correlation between forage yield and grain yield of 0.10, implying a weak positive correlation.

 We used the same panel data to derive the within farm joint distributions of forage and grain yield.
-From the data we found the within farm standard deviation for forage yield to be 616 FUm/ha3.
+From the data we found the within farm standard deviation for forage yield to be 616 FUm/ha.
+One FUm (feed unit milk) is defined as 6900 kJ of net energy lactation.
 For each farm we calculated mean forage yield and added/subtracted this standard deviation times 0.5.
 In this way we received two farm-specific limits and three farm-specific forage yields intervals.
 The same procedure was performed for grain yields, that had a within farm standard deviation of 654 FUm/ha.
-In the next step we counted the numbers of data points in each of the nine cells in the state of nature matrix, and found the proportion of the data points of each cell to estimate the within farm joint probability distribution between forage and grain yields (Table 2).
+In the next step we simply counted the numbers of data points in each cell to estimate the within farm joint probability distribution between forage and grain yields (Table 2).